RussellMoore1987/Core-Integration-Laravel/README.md

 Run: "docker-compose down -v" to take the containers down and remove any named volumes (Delete mysql, node_modules and vendor data)

+Run: "php artisan db:seed" to populate your app with fake data

+Start at: routes\api.php, config\coreintegration.php